-The Legal Services Commission offers a legal advisory service to immigrants and refugees through its Adelaide office.
-In addition, free migration information and advice is available to anyone in South Australia.
+The Legal Services Commission offers a free legal advisory service to immigrants and refugees through its Adelaide office.

 Our migration legal advisory service includes the provision of information and advice (but not representation) regarding:

 - onshore partner visas for someone who has left a relationship due to family violence, or for someone who has had a child with the person who sponsored them; and

 - refusals of these classes of visa by the Administrative Appeals Tribunal;

 - 'split family' humanitarian or family stream visas for recent humanitarian arrivals*;

 - visa cancellations, or refusals, based upon a failure of the character test;

 - preliminary advice on citizenship (we cannot assist however with the completion of the application form which remains the responsibility of the applicant).